Jump to content

 Although Wiesbaden, with its 300,000 inhabitants, is not the largest city in Hesse - that place is occupied by Frankfurt with around 750,000 inhabitants - it is the state capital of Hesse.
 Incidentally, Mainz, the capital of Rhineland-Palatinate, is located directly opposite the Rhine.

-• Wiesbaden is an Eldorado for architecture and photography fans: the city experienced a real building boom during the Wilhelminian era and as Wiesbaden was hardly destroyed in the Second World War, there are still many beautiful buildings and villas from the historicism period.
+• Wiesbaden is a paradise for architecture and photography enthusiasts: During the Wilhelminian era, the city experienced a veritable construction boom, and since Wiesbaden was barely damaged during World War II, there are still many beautiful buildings and villas from the Historicist period.

 Also interesting